IBM/java-async-util/src/test/java/com/ibm/asyncutil/examples/nio/nio.md

     // returns a stage that completes when -1 has been returned on all connections .thenCompose(fillingCompleteStages -> Combinators.allOf(fillingCompleteStages))

-    // when we've connected to 4 clients and read to -1 on all 4 of them, terminate our results
+    // when we've connected to 4 clients and either read to -1 or hit an IOException on all 4 of
-    // channel
+    // them, terminate our results channel
-    .thenRun(results::terminate);
+    .whenComplete((t, ex) -> results.terminate());
 ```

 Now we can do whatever we want with the results channel.